 Stringers

-The stringers of a staircase are the long lengths of wood to which the steps (the treads and risers) are affixed.
+The stringers of a staircase are the long lengths of wood to which the steps (the horizontal surface of the treads and risers) are affixed.
 In a closed stringer staircase, the outer stringers will not have the shape of the steps cut into them, hiding the edges of the steps.
 A cut stringer staircase on the other hand will have the side profile of each step cut into it, so that the steps are visible and may even overhang the outer stringer.

-Tread
+Stair Tread

-Risers
+Stair Risers

 A riser is the vertical space between each tread and may be closed off or left open depending on the style of the staircase.